blaenk/blaenk.github.io/provider/notes/game-development.markdown

 One problem with voxel terrain is that it easily allows for overdraw, where non-visible geometry is passed to the GPU for rendering.
 Non-visible geometry in this case refers to the traditional cases of geometry being outside of the view frustum and geometry occluded by other geometry.

-In voxel engines, however, the second case --- occluded geometry --- can also be very important with regards to inter-chunk, non-visible faces.
-That is, given a 2x2x2 chunk, there is no need to render the faces that intersect the chunk --- the inner faces.
+In voxel engines, however, the second case---occluded geometry---can also be very important with regards to inter-chunk, non-visible faces.
+That is, given a 2x2x2 chunk, there is no need to render the faces that intersect the chunk, i.e. the inner faces.
 The natural solution to this is to [cull the interior faces](http://0fps.wordpress.com/2012/06/30/meshing-in-a-minecraft-game/) by querying the neighbors during chunk geometry generation.

 A further optimization is back-face culling.
 This can be done on the GPU based on the ordering of the vertices, but it can also be done on the CPU thereby avoiding the unnecessary transfer of the data.
 A way to accomplish this is to have separate vertex buffers for the different sides of the chunk.
 Then, depending on the position of the camera, only sending those buffers that are visible.